nystudio107/matrixfacades/README.md

 http://localhost:8888
 ```

-The first time you do `make dev` it will be slow, because it has to build all of the Docker images.
+The first time you do `make dev` it will be slow, because it has to build all the Docker images.

-Subsequent `make dev` commands will be much faster, but still a little slow because we intentionally do
+Subsequent `make dev` commands will be much faster..
-a `composer install`  to keep our dependencies in sync.

 Wait until you see the following to indicate that the PHP container is ready: